 Oregon Tumor Registrar’s Association (OTRA) was established in the mid 70’s and was changed to Oregon Cancer Registrar’s Association (OCRA) in 1987.
 The exact membership total is unknown for the early years but a roster was found from 1979 with 41 members.
-OCRA now has a total of 71 members consisting of 61 active, 8 associate and 2 honorary members.
+OCRA has had as many as 71 members but currently has a total of 53 members consisting of 45 active, 7 associate and 1 honorary member.

 The first CTR exam was offered in 1983 and a large group from Oregon formed a study group and took the exam.
 OCRA also has a CTR scholarship award that was started years ago.
 In 2002, it was renamed the Michele Henson, CTR, Scholarship Award, in memory of a fellow registrar.
-The Association encourages obtaining your credentials, and the award is now given twice a year.
-In the past year we have had 9 registrars’ pass the CTR exam.
+The Association encourages obtaining your credentials, and is now awarded to two recipients each year.
+The Michele Henson Scholarship Award has been awarded a total of 16 times.

 OCRA holds one workshop a year, in the fall.
-This workshop is a two-day meeting with one of those days being put on by OSCaR.
+This workshop is a two and a half day meeting with one of those days being put on by OSCaR.